krenzlin/AKTpi/README.md

 By default *buildroot* adds the user **root** with no password.

-> Note: You can change that in the buildroot configuration.
+> Note: You can change the users and passwords in the buildroot configuration.

 ## Setting up the audio system